Particle Statistics, Frustration, and Ground-State Energy: Optimal lower bound of filling fraction of the violation in delta-chain model

 namely $|\Phi_{\textrm{GS}}\rangle$ a simultaneous zero-energy ground state of $\calH_{\textrm{hop}}$ and $\calH_{\textrm{int}}$.
 Therefore, we first seek zero-energy ground states of $\calH_{\textrm{hop}}$ and $\calH_{\textrm{int}}$, separately.

+Localized-electron states are discussed in the field of flat-band ferromagnet of Fermi-Hubbard model~\cite{Mielke-kagome,Tasaki-flatband,Mielke-flatband, DerzhkoPRB2007,*Richter2008-1D,*DerzhkoPRB2010}.
+We can construct the localized state for bosons in a similar way.
 Consider the zero-energy ground state of $\calH_{\textrm{hop}}$ first.
 Define $b$-operator as $b_j=c_{2j}-\sqrt{2}c_{2j+1}+c_{2j+2}$.
 Because $b$-operators commute with any $a$-operator, $[a_i,b_j^{\dag}]=0$ for any $i$ and $j$, the single-particle flat band with $E_0^{\rm B}$ is spanned by $b_j^{\dag}|0\rangle$.
 Note that these states $b_j^{\dag}|0\rangle$ are linearly independent but not orthogonal to each other.
 The zero-energy state (valley state) $b_j^{\dag}|0\rangle$ is shown in Fig.~\ref{fig.mapping1D} by blue lines.
 It is the first excited state of spin-$1/2$ antiferromagnetic Heisenberg model near saturation field, with single magnon trapped in the valley of the delta-chain~\cite{Schulenburg-PRL2002,Schnack-JPCM2004,Zhitomirsky-Honecker2004}.
 The current setup corresponds to the magnetic field exactly at the saturation field, so that these trapped magnons are exactly at zero energy.
 The ground state of $\calH_{\textrm{hop}}$ can be constructed out of $b$-operators as,

 where $n_j=0,1,2,\cdots$ and $f(n_1,\cdots,n_N)$ is the coefficient.
 It is easy to confirm $\calH_{\textrm{hop}}|\Phi_0^{\rm B}\rangle=0$, by using the commutation relation $[a_i,b_j^{\dag}]=0$.

 Now we require those zero-energy ground states~\eqref{eq.GS_Hhop} of $\calH_{\textrm{hop}}$ to satisfy $\calH_{\textrm{int}} | \Phi_0^{\rm B}\rangle = 0$.
 This is equivalent to require $c_i c_i |\Phi_0^{\rm B}\rangle=0$, which imposes restrictions on the coefficients $f(n_1,\cdots,n_N)$.
 We first note that { \arraycolsep{2pt}}